 Beginning on the day after you reach minimum retirement age, payments you receive are taxable as a pension or annuity.
-When you receive pension or annuity payments you are able to recover your cost or investment.
+When you receive pension or annuity payments, you are able to recover your cost or investment.
 Your cost is generally your net investment in the plan as of your annuity starting date.
 It doesn't include pre-tax contributions.
 For more information, see Cost (Investment in the Contract) and Taxation of Periodic Payments, later.

-Report the payments on Form 1040, lines 16a and 16b; Form 1040A, lines 12a and 12b; or on Form 1040NR, lines 17a and 17b.
+Report the payments on Form 1040 or 1040-SR, lines 4c and 4d; or on Form 1040-NR, lines 17a and 17b.

 Disability payments for injuries incurred as a direct result of a terrorist attack directed against the United States (or its allies) aren't included in income.
 For more information about payments to survivors of terrorist attacks, see Pub.
-3920, Tax Relief for Victims of Terrorist Attacks.
+3920, Tax Relief for Victims of Terrorist Attacks, and Pub.
+907, Tax Highlights for Persons with Disabilities.